ligato/docs/docs/testing/tests-locally.md

 This page contains information about integration tests for VPP Agent.

-# How to run tests locally

 The following text describes how to run robot test suites (locally or in any other environment).

 ### VM(s) -ubuntu:
   - required: python, robotframework, docker